-Kieran Mulvey is Chief Executive of the Irish Workplace Relations Commission and a Consultant with the International Labour Organisation and the European Union.
-He is a former general secretary of two teachers’ unions.
+Kieran Mulvey is former Director General of the Irish Workplace Relations Commission and Consultant with the International Labour Organisation and the European Union.

 Noeline Blackwell is an Irish-based lawyer specialising in refugee law and is the Chief Executive of the Dublin Rape Crisis Centre.
 Prior to that post, she served as the Director General of FLAC (Free Legal Advice Centres), an NGO that provides free legal advice and services for those living in poverty.
 She is the former Chairperson of both the International Human Rights Trust and the Irish Section of Amnesty International.